 - 4 tablespoons chopped parsley for garnish

-- Break an egg into each mushroom.
-Sprinkle with the cheese.
-Bake 15 minutes, until egg whites are cooked.
+- Sprinkle the mushrooms with the cheese.
+Bake until the egg whites are cooked, about 15 minutes.

-- Sprinkle the eggs with the remaining 1/4 teaspoon salt and 1/8 teaspoon pepper.
-Garnish with parsley, and serve.
+- Sprinkle the eggs with the remaining ¼ teaspoon salt and ⅛ teaspoon pepper.
+Garnish with parsley and serve.